 \section{Partial Semigroups as Relational Semigroups}

 This section links relational convolution with more conventional notions, as investigated in ~\cite{DongolHS16}.
-Algebraic semantics for categorial and linear logics are well known (see~\cite{AllweinD93,Dosen92,AndrekaMikulas94} for early examples).
+Algebraic semantics for categorical and linear logics are well known (see~\cite{AllweinD93,Dosen92,AndrekaMikulas94} for early examples).
 We generalise in two ways by considering partial algebras and quantale-valued functions instead of boolean-values ones.
 Lifting results for functions from partial semigroups and monoids into convolution algebras formed by quantales are not new~\cite{DongolHS16}.
 Thus it remains to explain how partial algebras correspond to their relational counterparts.
 All results in this section have been verified with Isabelle.

-\begin{definition} A \emph{partial semigroup} is a structure $\calS = (X,\cdot,D)$ such that $X$ is a set, $D\subseteq X \times X$ the domain of composition and $\cdot: D\to X$ a partial operation of composition.
-Composition is associative, $x\cdot (y\cdot z)=(x\cdot y)\cdot z$, in the sense that if either side of the equation is defined then so is the other and, in that case, both sides are equal.
+\begin{defi} A \emph{partial semigroup} is a structure $\calS = (X,\cdot,D)$ such that $X$ is a set, $D\subseteq X \times X$ the domain of composition and $\cdot: D\to X$ a partial operation of composition.
+Composition is associative, $x\cdot (y\cdot z)=(x\cdot y)\cdot z$, with respect to Kleene equality in the sense that if either side of the equation is defined then so is the other and, in that case, both sides are equal.
 Formally,